-This inserts the keyframe you have moved before the current keyframe.
+This inserts the target keyframe to move before the current keyframe.

 Copying Keyframes

 - 1 Press the [KF MCRO EDIT] button, then press the [EDIT ENBL] button, turning it on orange. - 2 Stop the effect at the edit point you want to copy. - 3 To copy a number of keyframes in a single operation, press the [FROM TO] button or the [ALL] button.